IPCC report: How can we adapt to climate change?

 The combination of these actions aims to build CRD trajectories towards a maximum +1.5°C target: it should be remembered that a CRD trajectory is not a straightforward path but a continuous process of decision-making and actions that enhance sustainable development, poverty and inequality reduction, and equitable and cross-sectoral adaptation.

 According to this part of the report, it is no longer viable to prepare for the potential futures ahead without one of these three actions.
-Greenhouse gas (GHG) reduction and sustainable development are interdependent, and adaptation to climate change cannot be achieved without these first two levers of action.
+Greenhouse gas (GHG) reduction and sustainable development are interdependent, and climate change adaptation cannot be achieved without these first two levers of action.
 Indeed, many systems have already reached their strict and/or flexible adaptation limits and the adaptation scenarios proposed in the literature would no longer be effective or even feasible if the rise in average temperature exceeded 1.5°C. It is therefore important to rely on trajectories that jointly combine these 3 actions.

 Who should act for resilience, when and where?